drstearns/tutorials/src/docker/index.md

 The `FROM` instruction specifies which container image you want to build upon.
 Here we are using `nginx` because we want everything that was in the `nginx` container image, plus our web site files.
 You can build upon any container image on your system or Docker Hub.
 If you want to start from scratch instead, use the `scratch` image, which contains nothing.

+> **NOTE:** Always double-check the spelling of the `FROM` image.
+There is nothing preventing an attacker from creating a new container image named `nginex` or `enginex` that builds upon the legitimate `nginx` image, but adds some malicious code that is executed when the container runs.
+If you build upon one of these malicious containers, your container will be compromised from the start.
+This style of attack is essentially a form of "[typosquatting](https://securingtomorrow.mcafee.com/consumer/family-safety/what-is-typosquatting/)" and it has become increasingly common on public code registries like [NPM](http://blog.npmjs.org/post/163723642530/crossenv-malware-on-the-npm-registry).

 The next step in our container image recipe is to copy our web site files into the container, at the directory where NGINX looks for the web site files (`/usr/share/nginx/html`).
 This is done using the `COPY` instruction:

 ```docker